mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 this, which is that I'm working on a lot of content.
 I'm doing a lot of blog posts and videos.
 So I don't really have a boss who tells me what to do.
-I have like an internal customer who gives me suggestions on things she'd like, and she's always sort of saying, well, we need these videos.
-And she's been saying for like three years, we need these 42 videos.
+I have like an internal customer who gives me suggestions on things she'd like, and she's always sort of saying: "well, we need these videos."
+And she's been saying for like three years: "we need these 42 videos."
-And I'm like, yeah, I guess I'm averaging about three years.
-It's gonna take awhile to get around to doing them.
+And I'm like: "yeah, I guess I'm averaging about three years.
+It's gonna take awhile to get around to doing them."
 And in the last like three weeks or so, I've done three videos already and then way more videos.
 More blog posts.
 I'd already cut down my travel a bit.
 This year.
 I'd only committed to six events.
 Um, and usually do sort of eight to 12 events.
 Something like that.
-To be honest, I'm really happy.
-I'm not traveling this year.
+To be honest, I'm really happy I'm not traveling this year.
 I just really, I just, I think I really liked the travel.
-I really liked the conferences I worked remotely and, uh, and I live in Spain where I don't really get out very much.
-To people in Spanish, out here very much so I like conferences cause I get to go out and connect with human beings and do stuff.
+I really liked the conferences I worked remotely and, uh, and I live in Spain where I don't really get out very much and speak to people in Spanish, out here very much.
+So I like conferences cause I get to go out and connect with human beings and do stuff.
 But my kids are two and four now.
 Um, one of them is at school and I just really don't need to be jetting off every two weeks or so to spend four days.
 I'm not, I don't spend four days conference.
-He spent like a day getting there.
-Day, prepping a day, give it like an hour, giving the presentation another day, doing whatever else.
+You spend like a day getting there.
+Day, prepping a day, give it like an hour giving the presentation, another day doing whatever else.
-And then another day getting back and you just you're like, I just gave an hour long presentation.
-It just seems like a massive waste of my time.
+And then another day getting back and you just you're like: "I just gave an hour long presentation.
+It just seems like a massive waste of my time."
 So I will be doing some more virtual events, more webinars, but honestly, I'm just really looking forward to doing more writing and more video stuff right now.

 **Michaela:**: [00:45:06] Yeah.
 Yeah.
 I can't imagine.
 And I can totally relate.
 My kids are also two and four as a yeah.
-You're talking about okay, Trisha.
+You're talking about.
+Okay, Trisha.
 So thank you so much for, for being on my show today, we talked about so many things.
-Is there something that we haven't covered that you would like to, you know, Let my listeners know, or you know, that you want to throw out.
+Is there something that we haven't covered that you would like to, you know, let my listeners know, or you know, that you want to throw out?

-**Trisha:**: [00:45:25] So, yeah, hiring and other Java developer advocate.
+**Trisha:**: [00:45:25] So, yeah,  we are hiring and other Java developer advocate.
 Um, if anyone is interested in playing, I didn't actually talk that much about developer advocacy hiring process.
 So I got hired.
 But without a process because I was already well known.
 Our hiring process is we, well, first you have to apply.
 If you don't apply, we can't interview you and you will be interviewed by me and an HR person.
 You will usually have to submit a, uh, as an example, post, it could be something you've already written.
 If you already have blog posts and example, screencast or video, if you've already got one, that's great too.
 I mostly want